Skip to main content

 Key Advantages and Challenges

 Relative to the changes mentioned above regarding population increase and new residents, one of the most significant challenges that Castle Pines is facing is the need for a united ‘single community.’
-I-25 bifurcates the city neatly in half, so a physical east-side versus west-side divide exists, and many residents identify with their neighborhood name instead of a resident of the city overall.
+I-25 bifurcates the city neatly in half, so a physical east-side versus west-side divide exists, and many residents identify with their neighborhood name instead of as a resident of the city overall.
 We want to avoid this division as much as possible by framing the community as one whole instead of two halves, or neighborhood-specific, so that residents feel they belong to the whole community instead of one part.
 The main challenge that the current legacy side of the city faces is the lack of new amenities, such as roads and commercial development that will be brand-new on the city’s east side once fully developed.
 As a CEG, we must encourage and brand the entire community as Castle Pines with consistent physical cues such as signage and more invisible cultural cues to avoid division of identity.

 A strategic advantage that Castle Pines is experiencing also relates to the new development occurring in the community.
 As the Denver metro region grows immensely, many people search for communities further into suburban areas such as Castle Pines to build lives.
-Our proximity to Colorado’s capitol is appealing because people can still access the amenities of a large city and enjoy the calmer lifestyle of the suburbs where they live permanently.
+Our proximity to Colorado’s capital is appealing because people can still access the amenities of a large city and enjoy the calmer lifestyle of the suburbs where they live permanently.

 These strategic challenges and advantages are shaping the operations of our community and will heavily impact the articulation of our CEG’s mission and vision.
 As the CEG, we must adopt a perspective of embracing the challenges mentioned to develop and instill a sense of pride in being a Castle Pines community member.
 These challenges may exist briefly or become long-term ones, but the more we foster a culture of resilience within our excellence group, the better results we will see in the future.
+Addressing these challenges and leveraging our strategic advantages will allow us to enhance the quality of life for our residents, attract new businesses, and ensure sustainable growth and development for Castle Pines.